When in life is a person's sexual orientation

 don't want their kid to be gay'."
 6,7

-GID Reform Associates also discuss the studies by Zucker and Bradley of GID in
+GID Reform Associates also discuss the studies by Zucker and Bradley of Gender Dysphoria in

 children.
 They noted that: